 There are many opportunities to participate in fieldwork, for example with clubs and societies, volunteering locally or overseas or taking a gap year between degree and employment.
-The Society provides funding for undergraduates through our student grants and for first year undergraduates through our Fieldwork Apprenticeships.

 Each year since 2009 we have awarded a small number of bursaries that have given first year university geography students the opportunity to participate in overseas research projects led by a lecturer at their university.
 The £2,000 grant awarded to each first year student allows them to spend several weeks of their summer holiday taking part in a research project that can take place across the globe and be based on any topic as long as the fieldwork meets the criteria below.
 In 2015, the final year of the Learning and Leading programme, six Field Apprenticeships are available.